CelinaNassif/CelinaNassif/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Celina Nassif

-I'm Celina, a dedicated software engineering student with a passion for crafting innovative solutions through code.
-My journey in software engineering is driven by a love for problem-solving, building impactful software, and continuously exploring the latest technologies.
-Currently, I’m working toward my degree in Software Engineering, where I focus on writing clean, maintainable code, designing robust architectures, and embracing the principles of continuous improvement.
-Let’s create something extraordinary with code!
+I'm Celina, a recent Software Engineering graduate with a strong passion for crafting innovative solutions through code.
+My journey in tech has been shaped by a love for problem-solving, building impactful applications, and staying up-to-date with emerging technologies.
+Throughout my academic and practical experiences, I’ve focused on writing clean, maintainable code, designing scalable system architectures, and embracing continuous learning.
+I'm now excited to apply my knowledge in real-world projects and contribute to meaningful software development teams.

-* 🧠  I'm currently pursuing a B.Sc.in Software Engineering.
+🎓 I hold a B.Sc. in Software Engineering
-* 🌍  I'm based in Jerusalem District, Israel
+🌍 Based in the Jerusalem District, Israel
-* ✉️  You can contact me at [celinanassif0@gmail.com](mailto:celinanassif0@gmail.com)
+✉️ Reach me at celinanassif0@gmail.com

 <div>
   <img src="https://github.com/CelinaNassif/CelinaNassif/raw/main/1.jpg" width="400" align="right" alt="Skills Image" />